TobitSoftware/react-project-guideline/README.md

 └───user
 ```

-A directory structure should look like this:
+A `components` directory structure should look like this:

 ```bash
 src